adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 3. Click *set up a workflow for yourself*
 4. Name the workflow "deploy-to-caprover.yml" or something similar
 5. Copy the following `yaml` from [my gist](https://gist.github.com/adamghill/e63556cb9dbd0ee85dc0334549a7a00f), making sure to update the `CAPROVER_APP` in the `env` section
+6. Click *Commit changes...*
+7. Click the *Actions` sub-navigation to see the workflow run

 ## Custom Dockerfile per app